themadan/amitness.github.io/content/articles/illustrated-simclr.md

 The paper proposes a framework "**SimCLR**" for modeling the above problem in a self-supervised manner.
 It blends the concept of *Contrastive Learning* with a few novel ideas to learn visual representations without human supervision.

-## Framework
+## SimCLR Framework
-The framework, as the full-form suggests, is very simple.
+The SimCLR framework, as the full-form suggests, is very simple.
 An image is taken and random transformations are applied to it to get a pair of two augmented images <tt class="math">x_i</tt> and <tt class="math">x_j</tt>.
 Each image in that pair is passed through an encoder to get representations.
 Then a non-linear fully connected layer is applied to get representations z.
 The task is to maximize the similarity between these two representations <tt class="math">z_i</tt> and <tt class="math">z_j</tt> for the same image.
 ![General Architecture of the SimCLR Framework](/images/simclr-general-architecture.png){.img-center}

 ## Step by Step Example
-Let's explore the various components of the framework with an example.
+Let's explore the various components of the SimCLR framework with an example.
 Suppose we have a training corpus of millions of unlabeled images.
 ![Corpus of millions of images](/images/simclr-raw-data.png){.img-center}

 1. **Self-supervised Formulation** [Data Augmentation]